placidanomaly/HPPrimeSightReduction/README.md

 Time values are represented in 24-hour hours using the same format as position degrees, i.e. *HH°MM'SS"*, using the <img alt="Shift" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/shift.png" valign="middle">-<img alt="abc" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/abc.png" valign="middle"> keys.
 For example 11:43:12pm is entered as `23°43'12"`.

-## Re-Initialization
+## Initialization

+### Clearing Memory

-The program keeps data about sights in memory until either a program is open for editing or the **RESET_SIGHTS** function is called.
-Generally, **RESET_SIGHTS** should be executed prior to any new fix.
-The calculator's internal clock is used to time observations so its setting and timezone should be set and checked regularly.
-If you ever get an **Invalid Input** error, you need to run **RESET_SIGHTS**.
-To reset all variables:
+The program keeps data about sights and lines of position in the calculator's memory, and that data is preserved when the calculator is turned off.
+Generally, you should clear the program's memory prior to any new fix.
+If you ever get an **Invalid Input** error, you likely inadvertently opened the **Sight Reduction** program for editing and need to clear the memory.
+To clear all program variables:

 1. Highlight the **Sight Reduction** program and press the <img alt="Run" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/run.png" valign="middle"> soft key
 2. From the list of options, pick **RESET_SIGHTS** on the touchscreen or with the arrows and the <img alt="Enter" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/enter.png" valign="middle"> key, or press the <img alt="8" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/8.png" valign="middle"> key.
 Click any key to dismiss the confirmation message.

 ![Resetting variables](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sightreductionprograms.png)

+### Setting the Time and Timezone

+The calculator has a pretty accurate internal clock that can be used to record the time of observations.
+It should be reset from time to time to ensure it is accurate.
 To set the calculator's internal clock and timezone:

 1. Run the **Sight Reduction** program and pick the **SET_TIME** function and set the calculator's local time clock and timezone: